 4. Reach out when needed - Seek help as needed from your instructors.
 The only way your online instructors can know that you need help is if you let them know.
 Ask questions and seek clarification as early and as often as needed; delay can only hinder your learning.

 5. Stay connected - Make sure you have access to a computer with a reliable internet connection.
 Slow or unreliable internet can impair your ability to complete online coursework effectively.
 Technical problems cannot serve as a reasonable excuse for missing a deadline or failing to complete other course requirements.
 Prepare now for technical difficulties by having an alternative plan for internet access.

 6. Use available resources - TU Delft offers a variety of free support services that can help you succeed.
 In addition to the services that you can find on the online learning environment, take advantage of other resources, such as DelftX MOOCs and course materials on the OpenCourseWare.
 For a basic math refresh, we recommend the Pre-University Calculus MOOC.

 7. Maintain integrity - Academic integrity represents one of the most essential elements of the teaching and learning process.
 All TU Delft learners are expected to fulfill their academic obligations through honest and independent effort.
 While supporting your fellow students during the course is encouraged, by submitting assignments and quizzes that are defined by your instructor as an individual work, you pledge that the work is truly your own.
-You can read more about TU Delft's Fraud and Plagiarism policy and Code of Ethics.
+You can read more about Fraud and Plagiarism and TU Delft's Code of Ethics.